LCAS/engagement_detector/README.md

 1. Install python catkin util: `pip install catkin_pkg`

-2. In a terminal go into the room folder of the package: `cd engagement_detector/`
+2. In a terminal go into the root folder of the package: `cd engagement_detector/`

 3. and install: `pip install .`